My Toot Toot (album)

-My Toot Toot was Jean Knight's third studio album and her first in four years.
+My Toot Toot is Jean Knight's third studio album and her first in four years.
 The title track was previously a Zydeco hit for Rockin' Sidney.
 Other cover versions on this album include a rerecorded version of Knight's biggest hit "Mr. Big Stuff" (which contains a rap intro) and Shirley & Lee's hit "Let the Good Times Roll."
 It would be twelve years before Knight released another studio album, though she did continue touring and making live performances.